DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

+#### Section 3

+> Religion represents humanity's longest-running research program—a multi-millennial investigation into the nature of reality, causation, consciousness, and meaning

+🔥

+> Far from being mere superstition or social control mechanisms, religious traditions constitute sophisticated proto-scientific attempts to understand the deepest structures of existence

+yessss

+---

 #### Section 2

 > Understanding these underlying frameworks is essential, for they reveal why brilliant minds across centuries have reached diametrically opposed conclusions while examining the same universe